Get Sutton Cycling

 • Keeping the air cleaner through alternative travel choices, such as walking, cycling to work, using public transport or using electric vehicles, while improving public health;

-• Improving safety for travellers, especially for people with disabilities, children, older residents and other vulnerable road users such as pedestrians and cyclists;1.13 In July 2019, the London Borough of Sutton declared a climate emergency, and pledged to make the borough carbon neutral.
+1.13 In July 2019, the London Borough of Sutton declared a climate emergency, and pledged to make the borough carbon neutral.
 Air quality improvements and carbon reduction are byproducts of, and some of many reasons for, sustainable transport.

 from section 4